-My favorite quiet cat drinking fountain and 3 more reasons I like it
+My favorite quiet cat drinking fountain and 3 reasons to like it

 When the pump stopped working in one our cat water fountains, we decided to try out the Drinkwell Pagoda Water Fountain.
 Choosing this model turned out to be a great decision as we (and the cats) love it!

 You can play the video above or keep reading to learn the four reasons why I love this cat fountain.
 Taco joined me in the first part of the video.
 He was the perfect cat model.

 Note: All links to Amazon in this article are affiliate links.
 I will receive a commission if you click the link and then decide you want to make a purchase.

 The pump is the quietest pump we have encountered.
 The low noise level could be because the pagoda model is ceramic and the other models we've tried have been plastic.

 The actual flow of the water of the pagoda fountain is NOT quiet out of the box.
 The water coming out the fountain and hitting the water below is loud.
 Thanks to an Amazon reviewer, I learned an easy trick to make it quiet.

 The trick is to put a 5" plate or small bowl under the lip of the fountain.
 Then the water gently slides down the bowl or plate into the holding dish.

 With this trick in place, this fountain doesn't keep me awake when napping on the couch as previous models did.
 The sound from it is barely noticeable.
 People with some hearing loss may not notice the noise at all when a few feet away.

 This model has been easy to clean.
 The instructions say that the bowl and piece covering the pump parts are dishwasher safe.
 So far, we have only hand washed the fountain.